With abortion ruling, Roberts reasserts his role and Supreme Court’s independence

 No other justice joined his opinion Monday, and his position brought little praise.
 Liberals searched his words with suspicion; conservatives expressed exasperation.

-“What a disappointment Chief Justice John Roberts has turned out to be,” said Penny Vance, president of the conservative Concerned Women for America.
+“What a disappointment Chief Justice John Roberts has turned out to be,” said Penny Nance, president of the conservative Concerned Women for America.

 Louise Melling, deputy legal director for the American Civil Liberties Union, praised the outcome but indicated it was a small favor.

-Note: Correction: A previous version of this story misidentified the president of Concerned Women for America.
-She is Penny Nance.